-A majority of the variable rate loans to the Company's portfolio companies bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly.
-For each such loan, the Company has provided the weighted average annual stated interest rate in effect at December 31, 2010.

-- Non-U.S. company or principal place of business outside the U.S. - Buildings and real estate relate to real estate ownership, builders, managers and developers and excludes mortgage debt investments and mortgage lenders or originators.
-As of December 31, 2010, the Company had no exposure to mortgage securities (residential mortgage bonds, commercial mortgage backed securities, or related asset backed securities), companies providing mortgage lending or emerging markets investments either directly or through the Company's investments in CLO Funds. - The aggregate cost of investments for federal income tax purposes is approximately \$254 million.
-The aggregate gross unrealized appreciation is approximately \$8 million and the aggregate gross unrealized depreciation is approximately \$71 million. - 6 Pledged as collateral for the secured revolving credit facility (see Note 6 to the financial statements). - Non-income producing. - 8 An affiliate CLO Fund managed by Katonah Debt Advisors, L.L.C. or related affiliates controlled by the Company. - Loan or debt security is on non-accrual status and therefore is considered non-income producing. - 10 Time deposit investment partially restricted under terms of the secured credit facility (see Note 6 to financial statements). - 11 Money market account holding restricted cash for employee flexible spending accounts. - These securities were acquired in a transaction that was exempt from the registration requirements of the Securities Act pursuant to Rule 144A thereunder.
+- 1 A majority of the variable rate loans to the Company's portfolio companies bear interest at a rate that may be determined by reference to either LIBOR or an alternate Base Rate (commonly based on the Federal Funds Rate or the Prime Rate), which typically resets semi-annually, quarterly, or monthly.
+Interest rates and floors may contain fixed rate payment-in-kind provisions.
+For each such loan, the Company has provided the weighted average annual stated interest rate in effect at December 31, 2010. - 2 Reflects the fair market value of all existing investments as of December 31, 2010, as determined by the Company's Board of Directors. - 3 Non-U.S. company or principal place of business outside the U.S. - 4 Buildings and real estate relate to real estate ownership, builders, managers and developers and excludes mortgage debt investments and mortgage lenders or originators.
+As of December 31, 2010, the Company had no exposure to mortgage securities (residential mortgage bonds, commercial mortgage backed securities, or related asset backed securities), companies providing mortgage lending or emerging markets investments either directly or through the Company's investments in CLO Funds. - 5 The aggregate cost of investments for federal income tax purposes is approximately \$254 million.
+The aggregate gross unrealized appreciation is approximately \$8 million, the aggregate gross unrealized depreciation is approximately \$71 million and the net unrealized depreciation is approximately \$63 million. - 6 Pledged as collateral for the secured revolving credit facility (see Note 6 to the financial statements). - 7 Non-income producing. - 8 An affiliate CLO Fund managed by Katonah Debt Advisors, L.L.C. or related affiliates controlled by the Company. - 9 Loan or debt security is on non-accrual status and therefore is considered non-income producing. - 10 Time deposit investment partially restricted under terms of the secured credit facility (see Note 6 to financial statements). - 11 Money market account holding restricted cash for employee flexible spending accounts. - 12 These securities were acquired in a transaction that was exempt from the registration requirements of the Securities Act, pursuant to Rule 144A thereunder.
 These securities may be resold only in transactions that are exempt from the registration requirements of the Securities Act, normally to qualified institutional buyers. - 13 As of December 31, 2010, this CLO Fund security was not providing a dividend distribution.